 - Have you removed every error that wouldn’t let your audience understand the text?

-Summing it up, the “how to write argumentative essay effectively” formula is simple: present your point of view on a controversial topic, support your arguments with strong evidence, and always keep your opponents in mind.
+Summing it up, the “how to write an argumentative essay effectively” formula is simple: present your point of view on a controversial topic, support your arguments with strong evidence, and always keep your opponents in mind.
 In this article, we have walked you through the essential steps in writing an argumentative essay and prepared some tips for each part of your piece.
 Now that you know how to write persuasive essay, it’s your turn to use all of these to practice and craft a powerful persuasive text.